intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 design.

-As {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on factors like usefulness than on on technical excellence.
+As {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on factors like usefulness than on technical excellence.
 Timely publication of protocol specifications, even with the potential for flaws, likely contributed significantly to the eventual success of the Internet.